CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 ## tournamentMatchUps

-Returns tournament matchUps grouped bye matchUpStatus.
+Returns tournament matchUps grouped by matchUpStatus.
 These matchUps are returned with _context_.

 ```js
 const {